evkx/evkx.github.io/content/models/kia/ev6/EV6_GT/_index.md

 ## Performance

-The Kia EV6 GT has a maximum power of 430KW (585hp).
-The total torque is 740nm.
+The Kia EV6 GT has a maximum power of 430 KW (585 hp/577 bhp).
+The total torque is 740 nm (546 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,5 seconds.
 The top speed is 260 km/h.

 ## Battery, range, and charging